NACLab/ngc-learn/docs/museum/model_museum.md

 [4] Whittington, James CR, and Rafal Bogacz.
 "An approximation of the error backpropagation algorithm in a predictive coding network with local hebbian synaptic plasticity."
 Neural computation 29.5 (2017): 1229-1262.
+[5] Olshausen, B., Field, D. Emergence of simple-cell receptive field properties by learning a sparse code for natural images.
+Nature 381, 607–609 (1996).